Timpson (retailer): Retail acquisitions

-After diversifying into engraving, watch repairs, dry cleaning and other services, John Timpson bought the other 3 shareholders out in 1991.
+After diversifying into engraving, watch repairs, dry cleaning and other services, John Timpson bought the other three shareholders out in 1991.
 The business has since grown through a series of acquisitions, with the notable purchases of Automagic and Mister Minit expanding the number of Timpson shops from 145 to 600 by 2003.

 In June 2008, the Timpson Group acquired 40 Persil Service concessions located in Sainsbury's stores, then bought Max Spielmann out of administration later that same year.
 This marked the business's first real involvement in the photo printing industry, and was followed by the purchase of Snappy Snaps chain in 2013, Tesco Photo in 2014, and a partnership deal with Asda Photo in 2018.

-Timpson agreed a partnership with Morrisons in May 2016, taking over the dry cleaning operations in 116 stores, before acquiring the Johnsons Service Group in January 2017, which included Johnsons The Cleaners and Jeeves of Belgravia.
+Timpson agreed a partnership with Morrisons in May 2016, taking over the dry cleaning operations in 116 stores, before acquiring the dry cleaning business of Johnson Service Group in January 2017, which included Johnsons The Cleaners and Jeeves of Belgravia.
 In 2018, the business celebrated the opening of the Timpson Group’s 2000th shop, and purchased The Watch Lab in April 2021.

 During the COVID-19 pandemic, the company temporarily closed its 2150 stores, along with many other retailers, and was noted for paying its colleagues full pay throughout the closures.